UlysseCoteAllard/SemanticSegmentationDatasets/README.md

 The Dance Dataset dataset is based on data from: Dance Dataset (https://doi.org/10.1145/3323213).

 ## Usage
 The artificial datasets conists of multiple timeseries divided into train, validation and test sets.
-The data is represented in a csv-format where each column contains the data from one channel, except for the last column which contains the true changepoint location between the gestures/dance-moods.
+The data is represented in a csv-format where each column contains the data from one channel, except for the last column which contains the true changepoint location between the gestures/dance-moods (represented as: 0=No Changepoint, 1=Changepoint).

 The EMG artificial dataset is based on 3DC which is a ten-channel, dry electrode 3D printed EMG band with a sampling rate of 1000 Hz.